Juan Pablo Montoya: 2024

 Although he had stepped away from full-time racing and concentrated on podcasting and mentoring his son Sebastián in his racing career, Montoya returned to NASCAR after a ten-year absence to compete on a one-off basis at the 2024 Go Bowling at The Glen driving 23XI Racing's No. 50 Toyota Camry XSE after accepting an offer from team president Steve Lauletta.
 He qualified 34th for the race and finished in 32nd.

 IndyCar Series

 2014–2016

-He was told in August 2013 that EGR would not renew his contract for the 2014 NASCAR Sprint Cup Series, and talked to Andretti Autosport about driving for them in the IndyCar Series as well as Furniture Row Racing in lieu of Kurt Busch in NASCAR, but he declined both offers.
+Montoya was told in August 2013 that EGR would not renew his contract for the 2014 NASCAR Sprint Cup Series, and talked to Andretti Autosport about driving for them in the IndyCar Series as well as Furniture Row Racing in lieu of Kurt Busch in NASCAR, but he declined both offers.
 Montoya joined Penske in the 2014 IndyCar Series after meeting president Tim Cindric at Michigan that year.
-He shed 20 kg since the previous summer, modified his workout programme to increase his fitness in order to cope with the demands of open-wheel car racing, which he had to reacquaint himself with, and Team Penske acquired sponsorship financing to run his car in eight of the planned races.
+He shed 20 kg since the previous summer, modified his workout program to increase his fitness in order to cope with the demands of open-wheel car racing, and Team Penske acquired sponsorship financing to run his car in eight of the planned races.